-- Submit a completed and signed UNF Dual Enrollment application (public or private school applicants) or a completed/signed Home Education Dual Enrollment Articulation Agreement and Applications (home school applicants) Note: Application/Agreement is valid for one semester only.
+- Submit an online application and signed UNF Dual Enrollment application (public or private school applicants) or a completed/signed Home Education Dual Enrollment Articulation Agreement and Application (home school applicants) Note: Application/Agreement is valid for one semester only.
 A new application/agreement must be submitted by the deadline every semester the student wishes to participate in Dual Enrollment

 - Submit official and current high school transcripts reflecting a 3.0 unweighted high school GPA or higher

 - Submit official ACT, CPT, PERT, or SAT scores taken within the last two years

 - Submit passing scores for the appropriate subsections of the Florida College Entry Level Placement Test, if the student is requesting an English or mathematics course